PCO Air Purifier Technology

 UV light

 UV light is used in the photocatalytic oxidation process to excite and activate the catalyst, which begins the chemical reaction needed to break down pollutants.
 The best PCO air purifiers use low energy UV light (some even work with just visible light, without need of UV) to begin the reaction.
 While the most common type of light to use for PCO air purifiers is a very energetic band of light (normally UV-C) to initiate the reaction.
 The risk with UV-C light is that it can produce small quantities of ozone, another potent oxidizer but toxic to living things.
-Caution should always be used to ensure no people, pets, or houseplants are exposed to elevated levels of ozone.
+Caution should always be used to ensure no people, pets, or indoor house plants are exposed to elevated levels of ozone.

 PCO in tackling pollutants